4Al3xG4mesYY/operational-sops-sanitized/README.md

 # Operational SOPs (Sanitized)

-This repository contains sanitized SOP templates and examples based on real operational work in regulated, production environments.
+This repository contains a sanitized SOP template and supporting guidance based on real operational work in regulated, production environments

 Focus areas:
 - repeatability and clarity